 Get a blast from the past in Shinsekai

 Any visit to Osaka is incomplete without a trip down memory lane among the oddball nostalgia of Shinsekai.
-Originally built to herald a “new world” before the onset of WWI, Shinsekai attracted visitors in droves who came to see its optimistic vision of the future at work.
+Originally built to herald a “new world” before the onset of WWI, the in-vogue neighbourhood attracted visitors in droves who came to see its optimistic vision of the future at work.

 Not long after, Shinsekai’s heart began to beat around Tsutenkaku Tower, Osaka’s answer to the Eiffel Tower.
 From its founding in 1912 until WWII, when it burned down, the tower stood at the centre of Shinsekai, proudly beckoning Osakans to its streets.

 In the intrawar period though, Shinsekai fell out of vogue.
 The magic seemed all but lost until post-WIII when Osakans’ aching nostalgia yearned for a return to the good-ol’ days.
-Shinsekai embarked on a long road to recovery starting in 1956 with the rebuilding of Tsutenkaku Tower.
+The area embarked on a long road to recovery starting in 1956 with the rebuilding of Tsutenkaku Tower.

 Today, there are still plenty of things to do in Shinsekai.
-Sucking in the panoramas from the 91-metre-high observation deck of Tsutenkaku Tower gives an awesome bird’s-eye view of Shinsekai and other districts close by, and is a must for visitors who aren’t shaken by heights.
+Sucking in the panoramas from the 91-metre-high observation deck of Tsutenkaku Tower gives an awesome bird’s-eye view, and is a must for visitors unshaken by heights.

 Like Dotonbori, Shinsekai’s near the front of the line for gourmands, offering some of the best street food in Osaka.
 Don’t leave this wacky neighbourhood with trying its most famous delight, kushi katsu, deeply satisfying battered and deep-fried kebabs featuring succulent meats & vegetables of varying types.

-Getting to Shinsekai: The closest metro station to Shinsekai is Ebisucho (Sakaisuji Line), a short 4-minute walk to the centre.
-Imamiyaebisu Station (Nankai-Koya Line) and Dobutsuen Station (Midosuji Line) are also both within 10 minutes of Shinsekai by foot.
+Getting to Shinsekai: The closest metro is Ebisucho (Sakaisuji Line), a short 4-minute stroll to the centre.
+Imamiyaebisu (Nankai-Koya Line) and Dobutsuen (Midosuji Line) stations are also both within 10 minutes by foot.